 Lightsabers are the best thing about Star Wars.
 You can wrap up the saga as an epic mythology of ancient altruism battling self-reliant enlightenment, but it all comes down to slashing off a stormtrooper’s head with a laser sword.
 You know it.
 We know it.
 Disney knows it.

-In fact, as part of their under-construction Star Wars Land theme park in Orlando, Disney may be attempting to create real life lightsabers.
+In fact, as part of its under-construction Star Wars Land theme park in Orlando, Disney may be attempting to create real life lightsabers.
 And not even a slightly improved version of that childhood plastic toy that you accidentally stabbed in your sister’s eye before she had to be rushed to A&E (just us?).

-According to PatentYogi, Disney are working on a complete “audience interaction projection system”, complete with flying drones acting as remote training balls.
+According to PatentYogi, Disney is working on a complete “audience interaction projection system”, complete with flying drones acting as remote training balls.
 Remember that scene in A New Hope where Luke trained in the Millennium Falcon?

-Okay, it’ll hardly be like re-enacting the maiming of Darth Maul, but reliving Skywalker’s lightsaber practice is a tad more health and safety friendly.
+OK, it’ll hardly be like re-enacting the maiming of Darth Maul, but reliving Skywalker’s lightsaber practice is a tad more health and safety friendly.

 How’s it work?
-Well, there’s a fair bit of science to explain it, but hey, you’ll understand if you’re a true Sci-fi fan.
+Well, there’s a fair bit of science to explain it, but hey, you’ll understand if you’re a true sci-fi fan.
 No pressure, then.

 Audience members will be handed a ‘faux lightsaber’, essentially a blade packed with LEDs that transmit infra-red light towards the drones.
 The drones will then know where the lightsaber is and fire visible light beams at the weapon.